 NJ Counts also uses New Jersey's Homeless Management Information System (HMIS) data to conduct the sheltered PIT count.
 This means that it is crucial that all HMIS data should be correct for the day of the count.
-Make sure all HMIS data for program participants is up-to-date and correct on January 24, 2018 for the night of January 23, 2018.
+Make sure all HMIS data for program participants is up-to-date and correct on January 25, 2022 for the night of January 25, 2022.
 If you are an agency employee or trained volunteer with a transitional housing program, safe haven, or an emergency shelter that participates in HMIS, you do not need to conduct the PIT survey with participants who are entered in HMIS unless directed to complete an addendum by your CoC.

 For those Emergency Shelter, Safe Haven, and Transitional Housing programs that participate in HMIS, please be sure to enter all of the information for each member of the household in your program into HMIS.
-This should include all adults and children within the household that were present in your program on the night of January 23, 2018.
+This should include all adults and children within the household that were present in your program on the night of January 25, 2022.

 Data should be entered in real-time for participants in your program on the night of the count.
-The sheltered PIT count will be pulled from HMIS for agency verification on Friday, January 26th, 2018 at 1:00 p.m.
-If there are any discrepancies or missing data in the sheltered HMIS report, the information must be corrected in HMIS by 5:00 p.m. on Wednesday, February 7, 2018.
-No changes in the data will be accepted after 5:00 p.m. on February 7, 2018.
+The sheltered PIT count will be pulled from HMIS for agency verification on Friday, January 28th at 1:00 p.m.
+If there are any discrepancies or missing data in the sheltered HMIS report, the information must be corrected in HMIS by 5:00 p.m. on Friday, February 4, 2022.
+No changes in the data will be accepted after 5:00 p.m. on February 4, 2022.

-If you are a shelter, safe haven, or transitional housing program that does not participate in HMIS, or if you have additional sheltered homeless participants who are not entered in HMIS, those participants should be interviewed for the PIT count using the paper survey tool on January 24, 2018.
+If you are a shelter, safe haven, or transitional housing program that does not participate in HMIS, or if you have additional sheltered homeless participants who are not entered in HMIS, those participants should be interviewed for the PIT count using the paper survey tool on January 25, 2022.

 In addition to the actual PIT Survey/HMIS data, a Sheltered Summary Form will be collected to obtain program information such as County, Agency Name, Program Name, HMIS Program Name and the Total Number of People served on the night of the Count.
 This information will be used to assist in verification of HMIS and PIT Survey data collected.
-All emergency shelter, safe haven, transitional housing and permanent housing programs (programs in HMIS AND those that do not currently participate) must complete and submit the Sheltered Summary Form by 5:00 p.m. on Thursday, January 25, 2018.
+All emergency shelter, safe haven, transitional housing and permanent housing programs (programs in HMIS AND those that do not currently participate) must complete and submit the Sheltered Summary Form by 5:00 p.m. on Friday, January 28, 2022.
 The Sheltered Summary Form should be submitted to the local PIT Coordinator by email or in person.

 If you are conducting the count with persons who meet the definition of 'unsheltered homeless,' or 'at risk of homelessness,' you must conduct a paper survey for each household as part of the count.
+In addition, all outreach, Coordinated Entry, and NJ 211 providers must report encounters with persons experiencing unsheltered homelessness in HMIS by Friday, February 4, 2022.